rainbowm4/rainbowm4/README.md

 We implement the three level 1 parameter sets of rainbow: `rainbowI-classic`, `rainbowI-circumzenithal`, and `rainbowI-compressed`.
 Unfortunately, the keys of the level 3 and level 5 parameter sets do not fit in the 512 KiB RAM of the Giant Gecko.

 We implement two variants: With and without precomputation of the bitsliced secret key.
 It can be turned on with the flag `PRECOMPUTE_BITSLICING=1`.
-It only affects the performance of signing of `rainbowI-classic` and`rainbowI-circumzenithal`.
+It only affects the performance of signing of `rainbowI-classic` and `rainbowI-circumzenithal`.

-## Building Binaries
+## Building Binaries c
 As a first test if your toolchain is correctly setup run the following two commans and check that you see binaries appearing in `bin/`

 ```